jaxpaghetti/jaxpaghetti/README.md

 ![](https://github.com/user-attachments/assets/068f0e5f-85b3-49f3-b374-5db313048e77)
 <br></br>
-## PLEASE do not ask me for supporter perks!!! i am at my limit!!!! i cant take it anymore!!!! release me!!!! ദ്ദി◝ ⩊ ◜.ᐟ</br>
+## PLEASE do not ask me for supporter perks!!! i will never say yes!!! pay for it yourself this is my money!!!! i am at my limit!!!! i cant take it anymore!!!! release me!!!! ദ്ദി◝ ⩊ ◜.ᐟ</br>
 ### i used to be <ins>furretkechi</ins> but my github got hacked along with a lot of my other things so this is my new account since i dont have access to it anymore :(</br>
 - im at spawn 99.5% of the time
 - pls look at my [strawpage](https://jaxpaghetti.straw.page) it took me roughly 20 hours </3